 How many days are enough to explore Lord Howe Island?

-If you’re traveling to Lord Howe Island for the first time, I would say you need 4 to 5 days to explore the island’s endless beauty.
-As this World Heritage-listed paradise offers so much to its visitors, people from different parts of the world visit this island every year.
+If traveling to Lord Howe Island for the first time, you need 4 to 5 days to explore the island’s endless beauty.
+As this World Heritage-listed paradise offers so much to its visitors, people from around the world visit this island every year.

 - Visit The Apostle Islands Ice Caves